kylesmile1103/Learn-Frida/README.md

 To complete our modding process, we need to patch the script to apk file so that it can run independently without a computer.
 We can do that by using [Objection](https://github.com/sensepost/objection)

-Looking into Objection wiki, find the [Gadget-Configuration](https://github.com/sensepost/objection/wiki/Gadget-Configurations) segment, there will be detail guides on how to patch apk or ipa file with Frida gadget automatically by Objection.
+Looking into Objection wiki, find the [Gadget-Configuration](https://github.com/sensepost/objection/wiki/Gadget-Configurations) segment, there will be detail guides on how to patch apk or ipa file with Frida gadget, the best part is the whole process can be done automatically by Objection.

 #### Install Objection